h0lism/digitalgarden/src/site/notes/𓋹 The End 𓆙.md

 {"dg-publish":true,"permalink":"/the-end/"}
 ---

+(still a lot of work to do here check back in a month)

 I had gone to the dispensary,
 and, as I was checking out,
 began in conversation with the cashier.